product trust

 Outcome

-Core Principle Decisions before data — every module is designed to help governance teams make calls, not just store records.
+Decisions before data.
+Every module helps teams make calls, not just store records.

 Problem